2021/22 Programming Guidelines

-What health and safety guidelines will you have in place this school year?
+What health and safety guidelines do you have in place this school year?

 We’ve been working hard over the last few months to make the necessary modifications to our programs.
 Our additional guidelines and practices were developed under new COVID-19 preschool licensing protocol from the Wisconsin Department of Children and Families, as well as recommendations from the American Camping Association and the North Shore Health Department.

-Each age-specific group will have its own outdoor/indoor area
+Each age-specific group has its own outdoor/indoor area

-Each age-specific group will operate independently of each other with no co-mingling between groups.
-They will each have their own outdoor classroom area just for their group during the duration of each session.
-When specific activities or inclement weather require class to be indoors, each group will use a space designated only for that group.
-Physical distancing protocol will be used indoors.
+Each age-specific group operates independently of each other with no co-mingling between groups.
+They each have their own outdoor classroom area just for their group during the duration of each session.
+When specific activities or inclement weather require class to be indoors, each group uses a space designated only for that group.
+Physical distancing protocol is used indoors.

 We will do a lot of hand-washing and extra care will be taken with the restrooms

-Students will wash their hands upon arrival, after using the restrooms, after blowing their noses/sneezing, and after specific activities.
-If soap and water are unavailable, hand sanitizer will be used.
-Students will have the necessary access to restrooms, however, it will be managed.
-All restrooms and port-o-lets will be cleaned and sanitized prior to the start of each session.
+Students wash their hands upon arrival, after using the restrooms, after blowing their noses/sneezing, and after specific activities.
+If soap and water are unavailable, hand sanitizer is used.
+Students have the necessary access to restrooms, however, it is managed.
+All restrooms and port-o-lets are cleaned and sanitized prior to the start of each session.

-Will programs still be fun and educational and offer lots of outside time?
+Are programs still fun and educational and offer lots of outside time?

 You bet!
-Students will spend more time than ever outdoors.
-We’ve added tents to create additional outdoor classrooms and plan to enjoy plenty of hiking, ponding, visits with live animals, and art and science activities.
+Students spend more time than ever outdoors.
+We’ve added tents to create additional outdoor classrooms and enjoy plenty of hiking, ponding, visits with live animals, and art and science activities.

-Parents will drop-off and pick-up students at their age group’s designated outdoor area.
-The specific location of your child’s outdoor classroom, as well as drop-off and pick-up locations (if they are different) will be sent to parents via email prior to the first day of programming via email.
+Parents drop-off and pick-up students at their age group’s designated outdoor area.
+The specific location of your child’s outdoor classroom, as well as drop-off and pick-up locations (if they are different) will be sent to parents via email prior to the first day of programming.